9 best double beds for a great night’s sleep

 Dunelm classic Chesterfield bed, taupe: From £303.20, Dunelm

 What’s most impressive about this Chesterfield-style bed frame is its headboard height that allows even the tallest of bedtime readers to sit up and relax in comfort.
 Where it’s ornate and highly decorative at head and foot, it’s actually slimline at the sides, meaning it’ll give you that extra bit of space when stepping into your slippers.
-Boasting deep buttoning and a hand-sewn finish, this elegant double bed, upholstered in a soft polyester fabric, is one for traditionalists.
+Boasting deep buttoning and a hand-sewn finish, this elegant double bed, upholstered in soft polyester fabric, is one for traditionalists.

 Happy Beds Woodbury grey fabric 4 door storage bed frame: £379.99, Happy Beds